-Use this practical tool to help ex-prisoners become responsible employees.
+Use this practical tool to help returning citizens become responsible employees.

 Despite broad recognition that ex-prisoners need jobs—and are less likely to return to crime if they have jobs—many people are reluctant to actually hire them.